President Trump's "Trumponomics" - July 26th, Hour2

 I think he's being anointed.

-I think he I think he's very, very booty judge, Amy Klobuchar, Elizabeth Warren, Bernie Sanders, Hillary Clinton, even Michelle Obama's name gets banned about.
+And I think if you look at the list of Democrats, Kamala, Pothole Peep Buddha Judge, Amy Klobuchar, Elizabeth Warren, Bernie Sanders, Hillary Clinton, even Michelle Obama's name gets bannered about.

-He is going to be the next chosen anointed one by the mob in the media and by the Democratic Party as their savior.
+He is going to be the next chosen anointed one by the mob and the media and by the Democratic Party as their savior.

 Mark my words.